nginxinc/nginx-one-workshops/labs/lab5/readme.md

     Well, that performance looks pretty good, about ~1200 HTTP Reqs/second (how much do you get?).
 But NGINX can do better.
 You will enable TCP keepalives to the Upstreams.
 This Directive will tell NGINX to create a `pool of TCP connections to each Upstream`, and use that established connection pool to rapid-fire HTTP requests to the backends.  `No delays waiting for the TCP 3-way handshakes!`  It is considered a Best Practice to enable keepalives to the Upstream servers.

-1. Using Nginx One Console, update your `upstreams.conf` file to uncomment the `keepalives 16` line.
+1. Using NGINX One Console, update your `upstreams.conf` file to uncomment the `keepalives 16` line.

     ```nginx
     ...snip